Standard steps of importing into the Netherlands

 A cost price calculation makes clear how much it costs to bring a product into the Netherlands, and how much you should charge for it to make a profit.
 Direct costs are costs that come with the product itself, including:

-- Purchase costs
+- purchase costs

-- Transport costs
+- transport costs

-- Import duties
+- import duties

+Direct costs vary per country and per product.
 Indirect costs are your fixed business costs, such as:

-- Advertising budget
+- advertising budget

-- Travel costs
+- travel costs

-- Staff wages
+- staff wages

-14. Sign a written contract
+14. Record agreements, sign a contract

-Do you have the entire import process mapped out, and are you ready to close a deal?
+Do you have the entire import process mapped out and are ready to close a deal?
 Lay down the agreements you and your supplier make in a written contract.
 That way, both parties are clear on their rights and duties.
 A contract provides clarity and prevents disputes.
 It is usual for the supplier to draw up a contract, as the selling party.
 Hire a lawyer to evaluate the contract before you sign.
 If you are entering into a structural collaboration, as a distributor or a commercial agent, draw up a distribution agreement or a commercial agent agreement.